Helping millions of people navigate the world of technology.

 The Command Prompt is a text-based interface allowing users to interact with the Windows operating system.
 It is a powerful tool that may be employed for system configuration, file management, troubleshooting, or even disk management.
 As shown below, you may use it to create a RAID 1 drive.

-Step 1: Press Windows + R keyboard shortcut to open the Run dialog.
+Step 1: Press the Windows + R keyboard shortcut to open the Run dialog.

 Step 2: Type cmd and hit Control + Shift + Enter keyboard shortcut to open the Command Prompt with admin privileges.